-You can play any style of music you like, write songs, play with others, record and mix, read and write music, and understand your instrument.
+I can help you play any style of music you like, write songs, play with others, record and mix, read and write music, and understand your instrument.

-Student does not need to own a guitar but will need to have a guitar to play - I can rent guitars to students starting at $30 per month or help the student acquire an appropriate guitar.
+The student does not need to own a guitar but will need to have a guitar to play - I can rent guitars to students starting at $30 per month or help the student acquire an appropriate guitar.

 We work together at the student's pace, but I encourage and help the student to continually learn.

 The goal is to get the student to realize their goals as soon as feasible.
 Some guitar students want to play guitar, because of one song.
-If this is the case, there is nothing wrong with makin that the first song to learn.
 I work with the student according to their needs, age, and goals.

 Think about what you want to accomplish once you become a guitarist.
 Do you want to perform for others?
 For yourself?
 For another person?
 Do you want to learn guitar to play a certain type of music, or even just a certain song?
 Nothing wrong with any of that - I will support your goals, and encourage you to reach your goals as soon as possible.

-Ask yourself if you have time to practice every day.
+Ask yourself if you have time to practice consistently, every day if possible.
 You must be willing to practice every day for a while to build up the pads on your fingers.
 If you don't practice except during lessons, your fingers will quickly get sore and you won't get much out of your lessons.
 I will help you get past this "touchy" stage if you want to play guitar.